{{org_field_logo}}

 - Ensure all managers and relevant staff hold required qualifications and registrations.

-4.2 Compliance with the SSSC Registration and Workforce Requirements
+4.2 Compliance with SSSC Registration, Codes of Practice and Workforce Regulation

 - Staff must adhere to the SSSC Codes of Practice, ensuring professional, ethical, and safe care delivery.